Parsnip: Taxonomy

 In Eurasia, some authorities distinguish between cultivated and wild versions of parsnips by using subspecies P. s. sylvestris for the latter, or even elevating it to species status as Pastinaca sylvestris.
 In Europe, various subspecies have been named based on characteristics such as the hairiness of the leaves, the extent to which the stems are angled or rounded, and the size and shape of the terminal umbel.

 Etymology

-The etymology of the generic name Pastinaca is not known with certainty but is probably derived from either the Latin word pastino, meaning 'to prepare the ground for planting of the vine' or pastus, meaning 'food'.
-The specific epithet sativa means 'sown'.
+The etymology of the generic name Pastinaca (Latin for parsnips and carrots) is not known with certainty but is probably derived from either the Latin word pastino, meaning 'to prepare the ground for planting of the vine' or pastus, meaning 'food'.
+The specific epithet sativa literally means 'sown' or 'planted', but is used in botanical nomenclature to mean 'cultivated'.

 While folk etymology sometimes assumes the name is a mix of parsley and turnip, it actually comes from Middle English pasnepe, alteration (influenced by nep, 'turnip') of Old French pasnaie (now panais) from Latin pastinum, a kind of fork.
 The word's ending was changed to -nip by analogy with turnip because it was mistakenly assumed to be a kind of turnip.